Art & Exhibitions

 One show stopper is The Party (1965–66).
 On loan from the Toledo Museum, it is made up of 15 life-size, standalone wooden figures each bearing the artist’s visage, representing the discomfort Marisol could feel in social situations.
 It’s also just generally fabulous, a bevy of fashionable “it girls” in colorful party dresses.

-The exhibition opens with early drawings, wooden cat carvings, and a bronze “wedding cake” that Marisol may have made to silence questions about whether she planned to marry and have children.
+The exhibition opens with early drawings, wooden cat carvings, and a bronze “wedding cake” that Marisol may have made to silence questions about when she planned to marry and have children.
 (She never did.)

 From the the early 1970s, there are wooden fish sculptures and underwater footage Marisol shot while scuba diving for an unrealized documentary about the environmental threat to coral reefs.
 And from later in the decade, there are more overtly feminist works, with sculptural casts of Marisol’s face and works on paper featuring imprints and tracings of her body.